ASalad42/Disaster_Recovery_Plan/README.md

 ![image](https://user-images.githubusercontent.com/104793540/186368507-862f8a5f-f5aa-440f-b1bc-06ec8e1d586b.png)

-- disaster recovery plan
+### Disaster Recovery Plan (how did u secure your app > highly available, durable scalable)
+•	In case of any unexpected disaster – AMI – backup -eu-west-1 Ireland
+•	Multi AZs eu-west-1a,1b,1c
+•	Multi region Irelands as well as in London
+•	What if AWS goes down???
+•	Multi cloud deployment AWS as well as Azure or CGP

+Hybrid cloud – localhost & public cloud

-- how we set up access and keys
+### How we set up access and keys
 ```
 Update
 Upgrade